-While coming back from Ayesha we had a conversation about the coming weekend and what we could possibly do if the weather / conditions were favorable.
+The last week of April and first few weeks of May, 2014 were a ski mountaineer's dream in the Alberta Rockies with stable snow conditions and good overnight freezes.
+Steven Song and I had already taken advantage of this with the summit's of two mountains I'd been waiting years to climb - Mounts Collie and Ayesha.
+While coming back from Ayesha we had a conversation about the coming weekend and what we could possibly do if the weather / conditions continued to be favorable.
 Eventually we settled on a day trip of Trapper Peak.
 The standard email invites went out and when the dust settled it was once again only the two of us left standing - I sense a theme here!
 Trapper Peak is not well advertised.
-Other than a report on the old RMBooks forum and a Google Album there isn't much beta out there.
-The one thing we knew we needed for a safe trip up Trapper was stable snow and a good weather report.
-Both were in play on Sunday, May 11 2014 with a solid overnight freeze, cool temps all day, low-low-low avy risk and the promise of brilliant sunny skies over the Wapta!
+Other than a report on the old RMBooks forum and a Google Album there isn't much beta online for this mountain.
+(Note: Since our trip, more beta has become available including a new route that avoids some of the technical snow climbing that we had.)

 [Looking through the narrow gap towards the moraine at the back of the lake.]

-[Looking towards the moraine as Peyto catches the morning sun]
+[Looking towards the moraine as Peyto catches the morning sun.]

-[Steven comes up the lower moraine]
+[Steven comes up the lower moraine.]

 [Time to boot pack!]

-[Vern carrying his skis - photo by Steven Song]
+[Vern carrying his skis - photo by Steven Song.]

 [Traversing a steep slope near the top of the moraine.
 Everything was locked up tight.]

 We chose a pretty good line up the glacier to the base of Trapper.
 I was surprised to see ski tracks, both ascent and descent, going right over the heavily crevassed climber's left glacier underneath Peyto Hut.
 Snow coverage was obviously very good or there would be a few people in those holes!
 I cautioned Steven that this was not the regular route to the hut.
-Avoiding the temptation to stay on climber's right of the glacier, we contoured up to the left and eventually found ourselves facing a couple of options to tackle Trapper.
-Option 1 had us traversing pretty steep terrain, exposed to small cornices the whole time and ending at a col. From there we'd traverse along a ridge to the base of the infamous rock outcrop where we'd traverse onto the steep snow climb to the upper ridge.
-Option 2 had us ascending a huge snow slope directly up to the upper ridge, exposed to a massive cornice for part of the climb but more direct and quicker than option 1.
+Avoiding the temptation to stay on climber's right of the glacier, we contoured up to the left and eventually found ourselves facing a couple of options to tackle Trapper Peak's summit.
+Option 1 had us traversing pretty steep terrain, exposed to small cornices the whole time and ending at a high col. From there we'd traverse along a ridge to the base of the infamous rock outcrop where we'd traverse onto the steep snow climb to the upper ridge.
+Option 2 had us ascending a huge snow slope directly up towards the upper summit ridge, exposed to a massive cornice for part of the climb but more direct and quicker than option 1.
 Both options had risk but given the excellent snow (still frozen up and bonding well) and the fact that option 2 was quicker, we chose that one.

-[I was surprised to see all these ski tracks over the heavily crevassed glacier beneath Peyto Hut - but obviously the cracks are well filled this May]
+[I was surprised to see all these ski tracks over the heavily crevassed glacier beneath Peyto Hut - but obviously the cracks are well filled this May.]

 [Steven ascends the ramp with Habel, Baker, Tilly, Trapper and Peyto from left to right.]